Commodities House Investments Ltd (HSA Group)

 -

-[Externally verified] PT.
-Pacific Indopalm Industries and Pacific Oils & Fats Industries Sdn.
-Bhd are ISCC certified.
+[Externally verified] The company's subsidiaries (Pacific Oils & Fats Industries Sdn.
+Bhd and PT Pacific Indopalm Industries) are ISCC certified.

 -